- Course Number:

 - List and describe visual field screening methods including gross confrontational fields, Amsler grids, FDT.

-- List and describe manual techniques for testing the visual field including tangent screen and Goldmann perimetry.
+- List and describe manual techniques for testing the visual field with the tangent screen.

 - List automated methods for testing the visual field.